Stone

 When does AI run?

-1. Cloud AI (xAI Grok via Cloudflare AI Gateway).
+1. Cloud AI (xAI Grok, reached through a privacy-preserving proxy).
 Every Quick Log save when Cloud AI is on in Settings.
-Also used to refine the Today recommendation and to propose entries on the Learned screen.
+Also used to produce the Today recommendation, to answer Ask Stone, and to propose entries on the Learned screen.

 Manual confirmation surfaces only when even the deterministic floor produced an ambiguous result.

-If you have Cloud AI turned off in Settings, every save skips straight to the on-device tier (or the deterministic floor when the device doesn't support Apple Intelligence).
+If you have Cloud AI turned off in Settings, every save skips straight to the on-device deterministic parser.

 What gets sent